colganmusictech/handbook/docs/program-requirements.md

 - Attend all monthly Studio Classes
 - Participate in “other activities required (OARs)”
 - Perform End-of-Year Project (grades 9, 10, 11) or Senior Exit Project (12)

+o Each year, students will meet with their Music Technology instructor to decide what the jury will be.
+It will usually consist of the release of original music either as a production or live performance.
+Juries should reflect the student’s absolute best abilities.
+The instructor may count another extensive activity as a jury (e.g. composing for orchestra, live performance, etc.).

+o Senior Exit Projects will be discussed with the instructor throughout the senior year.
+These will usually be an extended performance or other musical collaboration.

 **Failure to complete these requirements will result in removal from CFPA Music Technology.**